fesebuv/deepEquals/README.md

 ## deepEquals

-deepEquals is a vanilla javascript method that allows to make a recursive comparison between objects to determine its equality.
+deepEquals is a javascript method that allows to make a recursive comparison between objects to determine its equality.

 ### How to run?
 ```sh